ryubidragonfire/pedestrian-extraction/README.md

   ```python
       2to3 filename.py -w # -w is to write
   ```
-- for convenience, use `download-untar.sh`
+- for convenience, it is included here as `converter.py`

 ## Extract necessary data required for Fast-R-CNN
 - use `extract-unique-labels-used.py` to extract unique labels used to label the Caltech images.